2015 AAUP Summer Institute

 Noel Canning v.
 NLRB, 189 L. Ed.
 2d 538 (U.S. June 26, 2014)

 On June 26, 2014, the U.S Supreme Court unanimously invalidated three appointments to the NLRB because they did not meet the requirements of the Recess Appointments Clause.
+(See 2014 Legal Update for further details regarding the Court’s decision.)

 The case arose when, in January 2012, President Obama filled three vacancies on the National Labor Relations Board (NLRB) through recess appointments, after a Senate minority had used the filibuster rule to block a Senate vote on the nominees.
 Under the Constitution’s Recess Appointments Clause, “The President shall have Power to fill up all Vacancies that may happen during the Recess of the Senate, by granting Commissions which shall expire at the end of their next Session.”
 U.S. Const. art II, § 2, cl.
 3. The three NLRB appointments preserved a quorum in the agency, allowing it to conduct business.
-During this period, from December 17, 2011 to and January 23, 2012, the Senate held pro forma sessions during which no business was conducted but the Senate was not adjourned for more than three days.
+During this period, from December 17, 2011 to January 23, 2012, the Senate held pro forma sessions during which no business was conducted but the Senate was not adjourned for more than three days.
 The President asserted that the Senate was in recess despite these pro forma sessions, giving him authority to exercise his recess-appointment power during this period.

 The U.S Supreme Court unanimously invalidated three appointments to the NLRB because they did not meet the requirements of the Recess Appointments Clause.
 However, the Court divided by a vote of 5-4 on what types of recess appointments are permissible.
 The majority held in its controlling opinion that recess appointments can be made during any recess of at least ten days, regardless of whether the recess is an intersession recess or an intrasession recess and regardless of when the vacancies being filled arose.